DeyaRose/clissh/README.md

 # CliSSH

+If phone contacts were for SSH

-This Python program allows a user to securely store logins to remote hosts and to interactively choose which host to connect to.
+This program allows a user to securely store logins to remote hosts and to interactively choose which host to connect to.